gmac/sass-thematic/README.md

 ## API

-Sass Thematic provides the following API.
+SassThematic provides the following API.
 All methods take roughly the same options, which are fully [outlined below](#full-api-options).

 ### sassThematic.parseAST( options, callback )